Go to exercises and answers

 The Accounting Cycle

-A Transaction refers to a financial event that occurs in a business and affects the elements of the accounting equation.
-The accounting equation states that every debit/s must have a corresponding credit/s.
+Transaction refers to a financial event that occurs in a business and affects the elements of the accounting equation.
+The accounting equation states that every debit must have a corresponding credit.

 Example of some transactions are:

-Secondly, these transactions are posted into a Journal.
+These transactions are posted into a Journal.
 The purpose of a journal is to diarise transactions and then to summarise these transactions to simplify information ready for posting to the General Ledger.
 A journal often has a number of columns and similar transactions are place into appropriate columns.
 For instance in the Cash Payments Journal, all payments for wages can be entered into the "Wages" column.
-Then at the end of the month the column is totalled to provide a summary of all Wages transactions for the month.
+Then at the end of the month the column is totalled to provide

 An example of a journal include: